Lance Berkman: Career statistics

-Coaching
+Coaching career

 In 2009, Berkman stated that after his major league career he would like to coach baseball at the University of Texas at Austin even though he attended Rice University.
 Since he didn't finish his degree at Rice, he would need to return to school and complete three more semesters to earn a business degree with a minor in sports management.
 He hypothesized then that "I know [Texas Coach Augie] Garrido's going to coach four or five more years.
 I figured that might dovetail nicely with the end of my career."
 With Berkman's retirement in 2014, however, it is at his alma mater, Rice, that the former Owl has spent time assisting young hitters.
-Rice Coach Wayne Graham has made clear that Rice would be interested, stating that "[i]t sounds like he wants to coach.
+Rice coach Wayne Graham has made it clear that Rice would be interested, stating that "[i]t sounds like he wants to coach.
 Hopefully at one time or another it will be here.
 We’ll manage to always find a place for him."

-As of 2015, Berkman is serving as the head baseball coach at Second Baptist School in Houston, Texas, along with his former Astros teammate Andy Pettitte serving as assistant coach.
+Beginning in 2015, Berkman served as the head baseball coach at Second Baptist School in Houston, Texas, along with his former Astros teammate Andy Pettitte serving as assistant coach.
 Berkman and Pettitte led Second Baptist to a Tapps State Title in 2016.

 Berkman was eligible for the Baseball Hall of Fame in 2019.
 He received 5 votes, or 1.4%, which is less than 5% threshold and became thus ineligible for further consideration.

 He was an assistant manager for the University of St. Thomas baseball team during the 2021 season.

-On May 31, 2021, Berkman was named the head baseball coach of the Houston Baptist Huskies.
+On May 31, 2021, Berkman was named the head baseball coach of the Houston Christian Huskies.
+On May 24, 2024, Berkman announced he was stepping down from his head coaching position at HCU.